Should Value Investors Buy These Transportation Stocks?

 Here at Zacks, our focus is on the proven Zacks Rank system, which emphasizes earnings estimates and estimate revisions to find great stocks.
 Nevertheless, we are always paying attention to...

-One stock to keep an eye on is Atlas Air Worldwide Holdings (AAWW).
-AAWW is currently sporting a Zacks Rank of #1 (Strong Buy), as well as an A grade for Value.
-The stock is trading with a P/E ratio of 6.63, which compares to its industry's average of 14.84.
-AAWW's Forward P/E has been as high as 51.04 and as low as 5.15, with a median of 7.08, all within the past year.
+One company value investors might notice is Costamare (CMRE).
+CMRE is currently sporting a Zacks Rank of #2 (Buy) and an A for Value.
+The stock has a Forward P/E ratio of 2.90.
+This compares to its industry's average Forward P/E of 3.85.
+CMRE's Forward P/E has been as high as 6.97 and as low as 2.84, with a median of 5.18, all within the past year.

-Value investors also love the P/S ratio, which is calculated by simply dividing a stock's price with the company's sales.
-Some people prefer this metric because sales are harder to manipulate on an income statement.
-This means it could be a truer performance indicator.
-AAWW has a P/S ratio of 0.61.
-This compares to its industry's average P/S of 0.67.
+We should also highlight that CMRE has a P/B ratio of 0.94.
+The P/B ratio pits a stock's market value against its book value, which is defined as total assets minus total liabilities.
+This stock's P/B looks attractive against its industry's average P/B of 0.99.
+Over the past 12 months, CMRE's P/B has been as high as 1.37 and as low as 0.71, with a median of 0.95.

-Another great Transportation - Air Freight and Cargo stock you could consider is FedEx (FDX), which is a # 2 (Buy) stock with a Value Score of A.
+Finally, investors should note that CMRE has a P/CF ratio of 3.39.
+This metric takes into account a company's operating cash flow and can be used to find stocks that are undervalued based on their solid cash outlook.
+This stock's P/CF looks attractive against its industry's average P/CF of 5.95.
+CMRE's P/CF has been as high as 9.86 and as low as 3.18, with a median of 5.46, all within the past year.

-These are just a handful of the figures considered in Atlas Air Worldwide Holdings and FedEx's great Value grade.
-Still, they help show that the stock is likely being undervalued at the moment.
-Add this to the strength of its earnings outlook, and we can clearly see that AAWW and FDX is an impressive value stock right now.
+These are only a few of the key metrics included in Costamare and ZIM Integrated Shipping Services strong Value grade, but they help show that the stocks are likely undervalued right now.
+When factoring in the strength of its earnings outlook, CMRE and ZIM look like an impressive value stock at the moment.

 Want the latest recommendations from Zacks Investment Research?
 Today, you can download 7 Best Stocks for the Next 30 Days.
 Click to get this free report